TheLeopard65

 }

-• The tester then also added the is_admin parameter in the data of the request but was told that the parameter can only have binary value.
+• The tester then also added the is_admin parameter in the data of the request.

 └─$ curl -X PUT http://2million.htb/api/v1/admin/settings/update --cookie "PHPSESSID=pg6a4v8pzabqupin2hte5fnces" --header "Content-Type: application/json" --data '{"email": "test@2million.htb", "is_admin": "true"}' | jq